JMarkstrom/yubikey-removal-behavior/readme.md

 ## 📖 Roadmap
 Possible improvements includes:
-- Provide script or instruction to toggle settings with Microsoft Intune
 - Using variables and/or relative paths in the installer (paths, registry keys)
 - Reducing overall footprint / size of of application
-- Making the application launch sooner at logon
 - Code signing

 ## 🥷🏻 Contributing